vigilancer/ergogen-docker/README.md

 This should speed up keyboard development a bit.

-With some shell magik you can re-open KiCAD with fresh scheme on every change in `keyboard.yaml`.

 `./make-cli.sh build` will build Docker image.

 `./make-cli.sh run` will generate keyboard files from ergogen's keyboard description.